danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ![lines of communication and team size](../images/lines-of-communication-teams-size.webp "lines of communication and team size")

 If the team has 2 developers, a PM, and a designer, that's a total size of 4, resulting in 6 lines of communication, which is manageable.
 Bumping this up to 4 developers results in a total team size of 6, which leads to 15 lines of communication.
-I feel like that's pushing at the maximum of what a team can manage and still be effective.
+That's pushing at the maximum of what a team can manage and still be effective.

 It can be tempting to add more developers to a project thinking that productivity will improve linearly.
 For example if one developer can complete one feature per week, then adding 9 more developers will result in 9 features completed per week.
 But it never works out this way.
 What's more likely is people end up stepping on each other's toes attempting to modify the same area of the code for different reasons, or spending the majority of their time in meetings trying to co-ordinate rather than hands-on building software.
 This is explained by [Brook's Law](https://en.wikipedia.org/wiki/Brooks%27s_law) which observes that adding people to a software project that is behind schedule delays it even longer.